 As I mention below, there are other aesthetic reasons to varnish but it’s worth remembering that although it’s often called a ‘Final picture varnish’, traditionally varnishes are meant to have the capacity to be removed without damaging the painting.

 It’s worth noting there are many Acrylic permanent ‘non-removable’ varnishes on the market.
 They will give you a nice even finish to your work – without going through the process below.

-Personally though, I always work with a removable varnish to ensure the future preservation of the aesthetics of my paintings.
+Personally, I always work with a removable varnish to ensure the future preservation of the aesthetics of my paintings.

 Is removable varnishing appropriate for you?

-I always think with portraits and paintings that will be handed down to generations in the future it is definitely worth varnishing with an old school technique.
+I always think of portraits and paintings that will be handed down to generations in the future it is definitely worth varnishing with an old school technique.
 However, it’s a personal call as I appreciate some of our paintings end up on the neighbours wall.
 It might be in this scenario an acrylic permanent ‘non-removable’ varnish fits the job.

 Whatever you decide is best for you and your paintings, it’s always worth knowing good professional practice.

 So we shall carry on as if all of your paintings will some day hang in the Musée du Louvre!

 The main 3 reasons why artists varnish their work: